nvpro-samples/nvtt_samples/README.md

 This also includes the source code for several tools from NVTT 3 ported to use the nvpro-samples framework, which show how to use almost all of the functionality in NVTT 3:

 * [**compress**](compress) is a general command-line tool for compressing images to DDS files, and uses similar flags as the [Texture Tools Exporter's](https://developer.nvidia.com/nvidia-texture-tools-exporter) command-line interface.
 It supports many types of images, including normal maps.
-* [**batchCompress**](batchCompress) can be used to compress multiple files at once.
+It can also compress multiple files at once (the batchCompress tool was merged into it in June 2023)
 * [**decompress**](decompress) decompresses DDS files to other formats.
 * [**imgdiff**](imgdiff) reports error metrics between image files.